mchlhuang/biochem3BP3-2018/Lab_7_Epidemiology/README.md

 <a name="questions"></a>
 ## Questions

 **Question #1 (3 points).
 Are all your outbreak samples from the same known MSLT?
-Are any from novel or unresolved MLSTs?
-For those resolved MLSTs, does WGSA.net predict more than one identifiable strain (it does this by looking for strain-specific k-mers)?**
+Are any from novel or unresolved MLSTs?**

 **Question #2 (1 point).
 If some MLST are unresolved, explain why for one sample.**